 Write a brief statement about why you want to blend your classroom.
 Which purposes and outcomes are you most interested in for your blend?
 Access your Workbook here.
 Make sure you save your copy where you can access it as you go through the math chapters.

 5.3 Common Challenges to Teaching/Learning Math

 Teachers Talk: Difficulty Connecting Algebraic and Graphic Representations

-One of the biggest gaps in Math instruction is not being able to connect an algebraic representation with a graphic representation.
-But if they can use technology to manipulate both then they can start to come up with their conjectures and test them.
+One of the biggest gaps in math instruction is not being able to connect an algebraic representation with a graphic representation.
+But if students can use technology to manipulate both, they can start to come up with their conjectures and test them.
 That's way more powerful than me telling them what the equation is and what to do with it and how to graph it.
 It's just so much easier for them to see and remember if they're the ones manipulating and making conclusions.
-I can give them all the rules, but they're not gonna remember any of them.
+I can give them all the rules, but they're not going to remember any of them.
 But if they're the ones who manipulate and prove or disprove each other, then they're going to remember.

 Your choice to blend will be more meaningful to you and your students if it helps to address challenges that you and your students face in the traditional non-blended classroom.
 We refer to these challenges as “problems of practice.”

 A problem of practice is a current problem or challenge that you believe could be improved through blended teaching.

 Problems of practice can fall under any of the three purposes outlined in section 5.2.
 However, the most meaningful and powerful problems of practice for teachers deal directly with improving learning outcomes for their students.